misterunix/neoevo-dead/README.md

 ## Documentaion
 gomarkdoc -u > DEVDOC.md

 ## Gene Decode

+[David's](https://github.com/davidrmiller) idea of encoding the genome in a 32 bit integer was per genius.
+I used his example to design my own.

 Genes are 32 bit Integers stored in each Neo's struct.
   - bits
     - 0 - 15 Weight on input